Kibwezi: Presbyterian

-Kibwezi has also other churches e.g. Seventh Day Adventist Church near Kambua guest house and opposite to Kibwezi Teachers college, the Kenya Assemblies Of God located at Muthaiga estate, the Redeemed Gospel Church also at Muthaiga, the Pentecostal Assemblies Of God and the Full Gospel Churches of Kenya.
+Kibwezi has also other churches e.g. Seventh Day Adventist Church near Kambua guest house and opposite to Kibwezi Teachers college, the Kenya Assemblies Of God located at Muthaiga estate, the Redeemed Gospel Church also at Muthaiga, the Pentecostal Assemblies Of God, the African Brotherhood church at Maweni and the Full Gospel Churches of Kenya.
 These are the Pentecostal Churches Of Kibwezi.

 Transport

 The most common form of transport is public minivans and buses.
 Within the town and its adjacent areas, motorbikes and bicycles bodaboda are commonly used.

 It has a station on the Uganda Railway between Mombasa and Nairobi.
 There is also a station for the new Mombasa-Nairobi Standard Gauge Railway a few kilometers from the town centre.

 The town is located along the Nairobi – Mombasa highway.
 Another road connects Kibwezi with Kitui.